 Location: DC area foster home

-Millie has had age-appropriate vetting to date, which includes a veterinary exam, FeLV and FIV testing, deworming, and the first FVRCP vaccine.
-An adopter will need to agree cover costs of spaying when she is age-appropriate (usually 16-20 weeks) and will need to continue her kitten vaccines (including rabies) as she grows older.
+Smokey has had age-appropriate vetting to date, which includes a veterinary exam, deworming, and the first FVRCP vaccine.
+An adopter will need to agree cover costs of spaying when she is age-appropriate (usually 16-20 weeks), microchipping, and will need to continue her kitten vaccines (including rabies) as she grows older.
 Her mother tested negative for FIV and FeLV and the kittens were born into a foster home, so they have not been indivdiually tested.

 If you are interested in meeting a dog or cat, we require an adoption application.
 If the animal has "HAS APPLICATION" listed, they are still available to receive additional applications but also may be in the process of being adopted soon.

 City Dogs Rescue & City Kitties is a foster based rescue in Washington, DC.
 We do not have a shelter.
 We focus on local adoptions in DC and the metro area of Maryland and Virginia.
 CDR&CK has a thorough adoption process in order to find the best possible fit for each of our dogs and cats (we do not operate under a first-come, first served model).